 “Babe, let it go.
 The hair is here to stay.
 However, with the kids away, I guess I could get it braided.”
 Akudo shrugged.

 “Thank you lord!”
 Ronke said, throwing her hands skyward.

 “You are so dramatic.”
 Akudo said, rolling her eyes.

 “You wouldn’t love me if I wasn’t.”
 Ronke retorted, enveloping Akudo in a tight hug.

-“Move jo, don’t crush me.”
+“Move jo, you are crushing me.”
 Akudo laughed, breaking free of the hold.
 “By the way, you won’t believe who I ran into outside the venue for the office event.”

 Ronke, who was headed towards Akudo’s fridge, stopped and whirled around.
 “The same Femi Odebiyi?
-As in, Femi Odebiyi that you used to have a major crush on?”
+As in, Femi Odebiyi that you used to have a major crush on in secondary school?”